Trivial Lawsuit

 And it was just a really beautiful conversation with one of the funniest, most thoughtful, warmest, kindest entertainers in the world.

-And I hope that everyone will listen so they can enjoy
+And I just, I loved. getting to talk to Bonnie and I hope that everyone will listen so they can enjoy

 Please rise as Judge Sean Hodgman re-enters the courtroom and presents his verdict.